 The opening, ending and background music were kind of bad.
 I personally don't like the opening and ending themes.
-The background music didn't do it's job of getting me more excited about what was happening.
+The background music didn't do it's job of getting me, the viewer, more excited about what was happening.
 Most of the music scores are kind of just there.

 The characters are really bad too.
 None of them really have a special personality trait and a lot of them can get on your nerves really easily, especially You at the beginning.
 2 or 3 of the main characters, like You and Tanmoki got some development, but no one else really did.
 Most characters were just present with no real purpose for being there and they didn't add much if anything to the plot.